heptarch/heptarch.github.io/projects.md

 A place like the Institute for Advanced Study has more material security, more on-paper ivory tower-freedom, than one could poke a tenured chair at.
-But its successes are postselected; apart from postdocs (who are often the promising early-career researchers in the world), not much happens one you arrive at the Institute itself.
+But its successful faculty and promising postdocs are there due to postselection; not much happens because of the Institute itself.
 As Feynman memorably put it: "Nothing happens because there's not enough real activity and challenge: you're not in contact with the experimental guys.
 You don't have to think how to answer questions from the students.
 Nothing!"<label for="sn-1"